 Weighted blanket - These heavy blankets are amazing!
 They feel like a big hug and apply lots of deep pressure for you kids.

 Check out the science behind Deep Pressure Stimulation.
-If you’d like a free weighted blanket, follow us on Instagram as we hold weekly giveaways and ship them out quickly!
+If you’d like a free weighted blanket, mermaid tail blanket, and more. follow us on Instagram as we hold weekly giveaways and ship them out quickly!

 - Calming Music - This can be any relaxing music your child likes.
 We’ve found our children like classical music and this helps them a lot.
 You can find plenty of music on Spotify, Apple Music, Soundcloud, YouTube and more!